Hessen’s tourism sectors have the equivalent of more than 230,000 full-time jobs and contribute €5.9 billion to the states GDP.

 Additionally, the 30 medicinal spas and health resorts of the region present a wonderful opportunity for relaxation.

-Hessen has rich cultural offerings: renowned museums such as the Hessen State Museum in Darmstadt and the Städel Museum in Frankfurt, as well as international art, theater and music events like documenta in Kassel, the Rheingau Music Festival and the Bad Hersfeld Festival which lure visitors from throughout the world to this European center of culture.
+Hessen has rich cultural offerings: renowned museums such as the Hessen State Museum in Darmstadt and the Städel Museum in Frankfurt, as well as international art, theater and music events like documenta and GRIMMWELT in Kassel, the Rheingau Music Festival and the Bad Hersfeld Festival which lure visitors from throughout the world to this European center of culture.

 The UNESCO World Heritage Sites have become magnets for tourists.
 In addition to the Kellerwald-Edersee National Park, these sites include: the Cloister Lorsch, the Messel pit, the Hessen portion of the upper Middle Rhine Valley, the Limes and the Wilhelmshöhe Mountain Park in Kassel.
 The first edition of the Brothers Grimm Fairy Tales, which has been listed as a UNESCO World Document Heritage, can be seen in Kassel.